obi1kenobi/trustfall-rustdoc/crates/generator/README.md

 This tool automates the process of adding support for a new rustdoc JSON format version to `trustfall-rustdoc`.

-It's intended to primarily be used via `./scripts/add_next_rustdoc_version.sh` from the repo root, which generates code to support format `N + 1` if `N` is the largest previously-supported format version.
+It's intended to primarily be used via `./scripts/add_new_rustdoc_version.sh` from the repo root.

-This tool also assumes that a corresponding `trustfall-rustdoc-adapter` version for that `N + 1` format has already been created and published to crates.io.
+This tool also assumes that a corresponding `trustfall-rustdoc-adapter` version for the specified formats has already been created and published to crates.io.
 Please ensure that is the case, or else the generated code here will fail to compile.